GillesZunino/insomnia-plugin-azure-ad-authentication/README.md

 3. Locate the `redirectUriSettings` object and change the protocol in the url from `https` to `http`,
 4. Press `Save`

-For web browser token grant flows, the only practical option is a Redirect URI targetting `127.0.0.1` instead of `localhost` since some web browsers block navigation to `http://localhost`.
+For web browser token grant flows, the only practical option is a Redirect URI targeting `127.0.0.1` instead of `localhost` since some web browsers block navigation to `http://localhost`.

 An example of Microsoft Entra ID application Redirect URIs can be seen below:

    ![Entra ID Redirect URIs](images/entra-mobile-desktop-return-uri.png)

 The following Redirect URI styles are **supported**:
-   1. `http://127.0.0.1:<port></path>` where `port` is a valid, port number above 1000 and available for binding.
+   1. `http://127.0.0.1:<port></path>` where `port` is a valid port number above 1000 and available for binding.
 Examples include: `http://127.0.0.1:1234` or `http://127.0.0.1:1234/openid`,
    2. `http://<dns-name>:<port></path>` where `dns-name` resolves to 127.0.0.1 via an entry in the local machine `hosts` file.
 Examples include: `http://myapp:1234` or `http://myapp:1234/openid`.